Ildemaro Vargas Preview, Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is second in the league with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Marlins has a collective 9.5 K/9 to pace the league.

-- The Marlins' 4.22 team ERA ranks 15th across all league pitching staffs.
+- The Marlins' 4.23 team ERA ranks 17th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.